-These vadas are made from the batter of skinned black gram, soaked till each lentil grain is plump enough, then grind to smooth paste in one of those modern day gadgets called as mixer, once again the batter is whipped to incorporate some air in it, and finally the vadas take shape.
-The dal batter seems to have a mind of it’s own, which most of the times behave like a disciplined child except on few bad days when it completely refuses to be in harmony.
-Despite the hard work of labor, the end result is totally worth it, each spoonful of spongy, airy, savory vadas is blissful and soothing for the gustatory cells.
+These dal vadas are made from the batter of the skinned black gram, soaked till each lentil grain is plump enough.
+Then grind to a smooth paste.
+Next, the mixture is whipped to incorporate some air in it, and finally, the vada takes shape.
+The dal batter seems to have a mind of its own, which most of the times behave like a disciplined child except on a few bad days when it completely refuses to be in harmony.
+Despite the hard work of labor, the final result is worth it, each spoonful of spongy, airy, vada is blissful and soothing for the gustatory cells.

 - a pinch of asafoetida